Pratheeshaadvin/WhatsupDevelopment/README.md

-# WhatsupDevelopment
+# software tester
-This repositary is to develop a chat app
+This repositary is to develop testing skill